korbosoft/USRSKIN/README.md

 }
 ```
 (Obviously, you'll have to fill in your username and user ID in place of `YOUR_USERNAME_HERE` and `YOUR_USER_ID_HERE` respectively.
 You can find your user ID by enabling developer mode in Discord's settings, clicking your profile picture in the bottom left, and clicking "Copy User ID". _This is **NOT** personal information, and is accessable by anyone._)

+### Skin Rules

+1. Do not modify the message in a way that could possibly make it harder to read

 ## Legal